Benefit Screening of “Bully,” June 14th

 This film is rated PG-13.
 For more information about the film and to see a trailer, please visit thebullyproject.com.

 The Ashland Independent Film Festival is a 501(c)(3) non-profit organization dedicated to celebrating the diversity of the human experience through the art of independent film, inspiring and educating audiences of all ages.
-The 14th annual AIFF takes place at the art-deco Varsity Theatre, Ashland Street Cinema, and Historic Ashland Armory April 9 -13, 2015.
+The 15th annual AIFF will take place at the art-deco Varsity Theatre, Ashland Street Cinema, and Historic Ashland Armory April 7 -11, 2016.
 Visit ashlandfilm.org for details.

 Leave a Response